enso-org/ide/docs/product/searcher.md

 The suggestion list is obtained from the Engine using `search/completion` method of Language Server.
-The parameters of the call depend on the Current searcher input, suggestions picked suggestions so far, and if we add a node connected to selection.
+The parameters of the call depend on the Current searcher input, suggestions picked suggestions so far, and if we are adding a node connected to selection.
 The current implementation can be found in `ide::controller::searcher` module.

 ### Suggestion Database